Paul Teng

 L'Ordre Impair by Paul Teng

-Paul Teng Ping Ya is a Dutch comic artist, best known for his realistic historical comics.
-Born in Rotterdam, he studied Cultural Antropology in Amsterdam, but broke this off to devote all his time to drawing comics.
-He debuted with his comic about the Apache indian 'Delgadito' that was published in four black-and-white books by Panda between 1981 and 1984.
-Since 1982 he was also present in the comic magazine Wordt Vervolgd with several historical comics.
+Paul Teng Ping Ya is a Dutch comic artist, best-known for his realistic historical comics.
+Born in 1955 in Rotterdam, he studied Cultural Antropology in Amsterdam, but broke off his studies to devote all his time to drawing comics.
+He debuted with his comic about the Apache indian 'Delgadito', published in four black-and-white books by Hans Matla's publishing house Panda between 1981 and 1984.
+Since 1982, he was also present in the comic magazine Wordt Vervolgd with several historical comics.

 Shane by Paul Teng